-When the AUTO\AIOVPS configuration parameter is enabled, the database server automatically increases the number of AIO virtual processors and page-cleaner threads when the server detects that AIO virtual processors are not keeping up with the I/O workload.
+When the AUTO_AIOVPS configuration parameter is enabled, the database server automatically increases the number of AIO virtual processors and page-cleaner threads when the server detects that AIO virtual processors are not keeping up with the I/O workload.

-Automatic LRU tuning affects all buffer pools and adjusts lru\min\dirty and lru\max\dirty values in the BUFFERPOOL configuration parameter.
-For more information on this and for information on turning off LRU tuning, see "LRU Tuning" on page 5-41.
+Automatic LRU tuning affects all buffer pools and adjusts lru_min_dirty and lru_max_dirty values in the BUFFERPOOL configuration parameter.
+For more information about this and for information about turning off LRU tuning, see "LRU tuning" on page 5-45.